Tuition and Financial Aid

 - Federal Direct Graduate PLUS Loan: Graduate students who are eligible for funds beyond their annual Federal Direct Unsubsidized Loan amount may apply for this credit-based loan up to the Cost of Attendance budget.

 - Private Loans: Students who require additional assistance may apply for education loans through private lenders.

 Pepperdine Law scholarships are also available.
 Applicants to all three programs are automatically considered for a scholarship—no additional application is required.

 Applying for Financial Aid

-Students who intend to seek financial aid should apply in conjunction with their online Master of Legal Studies application.
-To apply, please complete the Free Application for Federal Student Aid (FAFSA).
-Pepperdine School of Law’s institutional code is 001264.
+Candidates who intend to seek financial aid should apply at the same time they complete their program application.
+To apply for federal student aid, complete the Free Application for Federal Student Aid (FAFSA).
+Pepperdine Caruso School of Law’s institutional code is 001264.

 Financial aid decisions are sent out after admissions decisions.
 The FAFSA must be completed each academic year in order to remain eligible for federal student aid.